Raymond-Epitech/Hestia/beta_test_plan.md

 Core functionalities that will be available in the beta version.
 These are based on the Action Plan and refined based on project evolution, feedback, and new requirements.

 ### 2.1 Core functionalities
-- **Account creation**: The ability to create a Hestia user account by connecting through a google account.
+- **Account creation**: The ability to create a Hestia user account by registering with a google account.
 - **Account configuration**: Creating or joining an existing collocation, setting personal information.
 - **Wall page**: Publish posts for other users in the same colocation to see, see other users posts, remove posts.
 - **Tasks page**: Set tasks and their deadlines, set the people assigned to said task, set tasks to `done` so they get deleted automaticaly.